captainzero93/sd-webui-bubble-prompter/README.md

 4. Utilize the buttons to manipulate your prompt text.
 5. Click "Process" to finalize your prompt.

+## todo; Cleanup, remove a few files that might not be needed, tweak the GUI

 ## Files

 - `scripts/bubble_prompter.py`: Main Python script for the extension